protocatlabs/RC_BuildingSimulator/5R1C_ISO_simulator/README.md

 	phi_c_max_A_f: Maximum cooling load.
 Set to -np.inf for unresctricted cooling [C]
 	phi_h_max_A_f: Maximum heating load.
 Set to no.inf for unrestricted heating [C]

+###CLASS ATTRIBUTES

+	self.theta_m : Room medium temperature
+	self.theta_air : Room air temperature
+	self.theta_s : Room internal surface temperature
+	self.phi_hc_ac: Room heating/cooling load.
+Negative if cooling, positive if heating self.phi_hc_nd_ac: Unrestricuted heating/coolign load.
+Negative if cooling, positive if heating self.heatingElectricity: Electricty consumption through heating.
+Dependent on the building system (in progress) self.coolingElectricity: Electricty consumption through cooling.
+Dependent on the building system (in progress) self.lighting_demand: Lighting demand of the building
+	self.has_heating_demand : Boolean if heating is required self.has_cooling_demand : Boolean if cooling is required

+	self.heatingSystem
+	self.coolingSystem
+	self.heatiningEfficiency
+	self.coolingEfficiency

+There are other attributes that are not very important, and can be found within buildingPhysics.py.
+Post an issue if you have any questions